 Bengal's have such short, fine hair, and their shedding is minimal.
 Perhaps not as minimal as the Devon Rex, but you'll still find yourself without to many grooming worries.
 Because they don't shed the way some other cats do, you'll have less allergens floating around to worry about.

-Something to remember with Bengal's though, is they have a lot of energy.
+Something to remember with Bengal's though is that even though when you're asking the question of "are bengals hypoallergenic", is they have a lot of energy.
 They are very intelligent and have an energy level to match, so you really want to have things around to keep them busy!
 Some people have taken to getting cat sized "hamster wheels" for their Bengals.
 They also like being as high up as possible, so a nice tall cat tree for them to climb would be a good thing to look into!

 These cats take "short hair" even more seriously than the Devon Rex in that...
 Well, they are hairless cats.
 Cute little gremlins, aren't they?
 They are definitely a popular choice amongst allergy sufferers because they don't have hair to shed or trap in other allergens, such as Fel d 1 or pet dander.
-Now, that's not to say that the Fel d 1 can't be present, but it's likely to be significantly less so than with many other cats.
+Now, that's not to say that the Fel d 1 can't be present, but it's likely to be significantly less so than with many other felines, making the Sphynx one of the great non allergenic cats.

 These little guys love to snuggle and are quite lively felines.
 They love to be the center of attention and are even a popular as a therapy cat (cats who go into places like hospitals and sit with sick people, children especially, to help them feel better) because of it.
 Since they don't have any hair though, they might get chilly a bit more easily, so when they can't be under the covers with you, it might we worth getting them a sweater.